Tennis-Fifth seed Jabeur knocked out by Zheng in fourth round | Sports-Games

 Tennis-Fifth seed Jabeur knocked out by Zheng in fourth round

-Last year's U.S. open runner-up Ons Jabeur was knocked out in the fourth round by China's Zheng Qinwen who handed the ailing Tunisian fifth seed a 6-2 6-4 defeat on Monday.
-"That was really an amazing win for me."
+China's Zheng Qinwen knocked out last year's U.S. open runner-up Ons Jabeur in the fourth round on Monday with a 6-2 6-4 win over the Tunisian fifth seed at Louis Armstrong Stadium.

+Illness had left Jabeur struggling to catch her breath at times earlier in the tournament and she looked exhausted against Zheng, who will face second seed Aryna Sabalenka in her first Grand Slam quarter-final.
+"I always believe that I'm able to beat everyone if I play the right tennis that I have to play," said 23rd seed Zheng, who called Monday's win a "breakthrough".

+"I believe that if I'm really there fighting for every point, I mean, things (are) going to happen."
 There were early signs of trouble for Jabeur as she handed Zheng a break with a double fault in the third game and the Chinese player cruised through the fourth.

-Last year's U.S. open runner-up Ons Jabeur was knocked out in the fourth round by China's Zheng Qinwen who handed the ailing Tunisian fifth seed a 6-2 6-4 defeat on Monday.
-An illness left Jabeur struggling to catch her breath at times earlier in the tournament and she ran out of puff against Zheng, who sent over 21 winners at Louis Armstrong Stadium to reach her first Grand Slam quarter-final.

-Zheng will face the winner of Monday's clash between 13th seed Daria Kasatkina and second seed Aryna Sabalenka.
-"Right now I feel just super happy and excited to play in a big stadium and have a really good performance," Zheng said on court.
-"That was really an amazing win for me."

-There were early signs of trouble for Jabeur as she handed Zheng a break with a double fault in the third game and the Chinese player cruised through the fourth.
-They traded breaks in the fifth and sixth but Zheng added to her advantage when Jabeur produced another double fault and two unforced errors - among 33 in the match - in the seventh.

-Down two breaks in the second set, Jabeur got lucky when Zheng dropped her serve with a pair of double faults in the eighth game.
-She made Zheng work for the win, saving a match point in the ninth game and two more in the 10th.
-Zheng finally subdued the Tunisian with a sublime cross-court forehand and raised her fists into the air in triumph.
+The pair traded breaks in the fifth and sixth before Jabeur produced another double fault and two unforced errors - among 33 in the match - in the seventh, giving Zheng the opportunity to close out the set on serve.
+Jabeur, down two breaks in the second set, stayed in the match when Zheng dropped serve with a pair of double faults in the eighth game.
+The Tunisian saved a match point in the ninth, two more in the 10th before a sublime cross-court forehand from Zheng put the match to bed.

+A New York fan favourite, Jabeur said she fed off the crowd's energy to keep her going.
+"They support me no matter what.
+That's actually what I need as an athlete, as a player," she told reporters.
+"Hopefully we'll come back next year stronger and just get the support from this incredible crowd."

+Zheng said she knew she had to take the game to her opponent if she was to come out on top.
+"If I want to win the match today, I have to be aggressive," she said.
+"Of course, I need to be able to (defend) lot of balls, to be aggressive player, need to find a balance.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)